 About In Search of Fellini

 In this coming-of-age adventure, Lucy (Ksenia Solo), a small-town girl from Ohio, discovers the delightfully bizarre films of the legendary Italian filmmaker, Federico Fellini and sets off on a journey across Italy to find him.
 Also starring Maria Bello and Mary Lynn Rajskub.

 Provided courtesy of Spotted Cow Entertainment and AMBi Media Group.
-Not yet rated.
-Running time: 103 minutes.
+Rated R. Running time: 100 minutes.